 In 2005, UNK went 38-2 and finished as national runners up, falling to Grand Valley State (Mich.), 3-1, in the national title match.
 The Lopers went 19-0 in the RMAC for the second straight year as well as winning a second straight RMAC Tournament.

-UNK hosted the Elite Eight, drawing record crowds to the Health & Sports Center.
+UNK hosted the Elite Eight that season, drawing record crowds to the Health & Sports Center.
 A crowd of 5,025 watched the Loper-Grand Valley match.
 UNK saw a three-year, 66-match win home court win streak stopped by the Lakers on that December day.

 The 2004 campaign was one of the most successful campaigns not only in UNK history but Division II history as well.
 The Lopers became the seventh team in D2 history, at the time, to go through the regular season unbeaten (33-0), were ranked No. 1 in the nation for 12 straight weeks and advanced to the national semifinals.

 A slew of individual honors included four Lopers earning AVCA All-American honors.
 Squiers earned his second RMAC Coach of the Year honor while repeating as Region Coach of the Year.
 He also was tabbed as the Southwest Region Coach of the Year and then, in the summer of 2004, was chosen as the Omaha World Herald’s State College Coach of the Year for Women’s Sports

 Prior to UNK, Squiers was head coach at Hastings College, a school that Sitorius coached at before UNK.
 In his tenure, Squiers’ teams posted a 206-59 record and averaged 34 wins a year.